fossasia/knitweb/README.md

 ### 3.1 How to use the Knit web app - Offline Pattern Generation (when it is not connected to the server/machine)

-### 3.2 How to use the Knit web app - Online (when it is connected to the knitting server/machine)
-(how to start it, how to knit, how to use the knitpat format, how to save and load files)

 **On Linux**

 1. Go to /knitweb/offline_app directory.